SolidX/FinanceExportTools/README.md

   Solidus.FinanceTools <Input Type> [options]

 Arguments:
   <Input Type>  The type of the input file to convert.
-Only 'CashApp', 'DiscoverBank', 'DiscoverCard' are supported at
+Only 'CashApp', 'DiscoverBank', 'DiscoverCard', and 'Venmo' are supported at
                 the moment.

 Options: